bentoml/BentoML/docs/source/integrations/triton.rst

   which enables for a wide range of use-cases and empowers ML practitioners to do what they do best.
 Additionally, they also support custom backends that can be used to implement custom inference logic.

-Among the powerful features Triton offers, it is worth to mention that Triton's design philosophy are engineering-driven, meaning users who excels in taking full advantages of Triton are ML engineers who are familiar with the domain of MLOps.
-This is not to say that data scientists cannot use Triton, but rather that they will have to learn a bit more about MLOps and model serving to be able to fully utilize its features and capabilities.

 Should I use Triton Inference Server?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^